- 1 Importance of storage and conditioning canola

 - Aeration fans are needed on any bin used to store canola, regardless of the storage time.
 Fully-perforated floors and aeration fans of 0.37 to 2.24 kilowatts are required to reduce temperature.
 It will take more than twice as long to move a cooling front through canola as grain, sorghum or wheat.

-- Under Kansas conditions moulds and mites develop on canola if moisture content is above nine and eight per cent, respectively.
+- Under Kansas conditions mites and mould develop on canola if moisture content is above eight and nine per cent, respectively.
 At 20 degrees Celsius, mites develop from egg to adult in about 14 days, however, if temperature is 4.5 degrees Celsius, development will take several months.

 - High-temperature batch and continuous-flow dryers are frequently used.
 If the moisture content is above 17 per cent, it is advantageous to dry the seeds in two passes.
 The first pass reduces moisture content to 12 per cent, and then the canola can be transferred to a bin for drying with natural air.
 Too much moisture extracted at one pass can lead to shriveling and cracking of the seed as well as limit the drying performance.
 Natural air and low temperature drying work well with canola if the moisture content is below 15 per cent and the drying depth is less than three metres.